WidgetKing/cpextra/docs/variables/info.md

 ## xinfoProjectTotalMinutes

-Displays in total how many minutes (values above 59 will wrap back around to 0) of content is contained in the course.
-This variable is useful for creating your own playbar.
+Displays the total number of minutes of content in a course module (values above 59 will wrap back around to 0).
+This variable is useful for displaying time-based information on screen or in a custom playbar.

 ### See Also